Paris Métro Line 8: Major restructuring

-The line's southwestern portion was modified during the 1930s, with the system's circular lines replaced by axes crossing the city.
-Instead of connecting the Bois de Boulogne and the Bois de Vincennes, Line 8 connected Balard and Porte de Charenton.
-The La Motte-Picquet was modified so trains departed only for Balard, instead of alternating between Auteuil and Balard.
+The line's southwestern portion was modified in 1937, with the system's circular lines replaced by axes crossing the city.
+Instead of connecting the Bois de Boulogne and the Bois de Vincennes as previously expected, Line 8 was now meant to connect Balard and Porte de Charenton, using the delayed portion of the line initially expected as a branch.
+The changes affected several lines; Line 8 had a new terminus at Balard, and the old section the line between La Motte-Picquet and Porte d'Auteuil was reassigned to Line 10 initially ending at Invalides as part of the subway rocade project now cancelled.

-The changes affected several lines; Line 8 had a new terminus at Balard, and the old section the line between La Motte-Picquet and Porte d'Auteuil was reassigned to Line 10.
-With Line 10 ending at Invalides, the section between Duroc and Invalides was transferred to the old Line 14 (now Line 13).
+The La Motte-Picquet - Grenelle station was modified so that Line 8 trains departed only for Balard, instead of alternating between Auteuil and Balard as originally expected: